 After your application, you'll be required to pass the Tradesman Plumber - Limited examination to receive your license.

 With a Journeyman Plumbing license, you may work on any plumbing job site while under the supervision of a Responsible Master Plumber.
-Journeymen may also supervise Plumber Apprentices and those with a Trademan Plumber - Limited license.
+Journeymen may also supervise Plumber Apprentices and those with a Tradesman Plumber - Limited license.

 The Journeyman Plumber license may be applied for after meeting these and other requirements: